Stephaniekhasoha/alx-system_engineering-devops/0x01-shell_permissions/README.md

-*printing the effective username to the current user
+script printing all groups the current user is part of